Dallas Love Field: Recent history

 On June 10, 2016, a police officer intervening in a domestic altercation shot and wounded a suspect who rushed at him with a large stone in the vehicle loading zone near the baggage claim.
 Travelers hearing gunshots stampeded through the security checkpoint, prompting a brief evacuation of the terminal, which in turn caused the cancellation of about 30 flights.
 This is believed to have been the first shooting ever to take place at the airport.

 In 2017, runway 18/36 was converted to a taxiway after low usage due to close proximity to homes.

 In November 2020, the carrier JSX began passenger service from Love Field to Houston Hobby, adding competition to the route dominated by Southwest Airlines.
 JSX operates from a private terminal on the north side of the airport rather than using the main concourse.

 On April 22, 2021, the airport initiated a $141 million project to completely demolish and rebuild runway 13R/31L, which was last repaved in 1990 using concrete designed to last 20 years at lighter Wright Amendment traffic levels.
 The project temporarily left Love Field with only a single usable runway.
 Airport leaders had hoped to repave the runway while air traffic was reduced by the COVID-19 pandemic, but the project was postponed due to pandemic-related funding uncertainties.
 The project was completed on June 28, 2022.

-At about 11 a.m. on July 25, 2022, a woman drew a gun near the ticket counters outside of the security checkpoint.
-A nearby Dallas police officer took cover behind a kiosk and ordered her to drop the weapon; she then fired twice into the air, and was shot in the "lower extremities" in a brief exchange of gunfire with the officer, disabling her.
+On July 25, 2022, a woman drew a gun near the ticket counters outside of the security checkpoint.
+A nearby Dallas police officer ordered her to drop the weapon; she then fired twice into the air, and was shot in the "lower extremities" in a brief exchange of gunfire with the officer, disabling her.
 She was then apprehended and hospitalized.
 The incident prompted an evacuation of the terminal and a ground stop, resulting in the cancellation of over 105 flights.
-No motive for the woman's actions has been identified but she has a history of mental illness and arrests on various charges.
-She faces charges of aggravated assault against a public servant.
+No motive for the woman's actions was identified but she had a history of mental illness and arrests on various charges.
+She was charged with aggravated assault against a public servant but was found not guilty for reasons of insanity.

+On February 11, 2025, Alaska Airlines announced that it would discontinue flights to Love Field on May 14, 2025.

+After Alaska Airlines departed from Love Field, Southwest became the only carrier flying out of Alaska's unleased gate 13, with some of their flights having been out of that gate even before the 14th.

 Facilities

 Terminal

 Dallas Love Field has a single terminal with 20 gates, numbered 1-20.
-Alaska Airlines and Delta Air Lines lease one gate each, while Southwest leases the remaining eighteen gates.
+Delta Air Lines leases one gate, while Southwest leases the remaining nineteen gates.

-JSX operates from a private terminal on the north side of the airport rather than using the main terminal.
+JSX operates from a private terminal on the south side of the airport rather than using the main terminal.

 Ground transportation

-Dallas Area Rapid Transit (DART) Route 55, marketed as the Love Link, provides service from the airport terminal to nearby Inwood/Love Field station, which is served by DART's Orange & Green light rail lines.
-There is no charge for trips on the Love Link departing the airport terminal.
+Dallas Area Rapid Transit (DART) operates the Love Link shuttle, which provides service between the airport terminal and nearby Inwood/Love Field station, which is served by DART's Orange and Green light rail lines.
+There is no charge for trips on the Love Link shuttles departing the airport terminal.